Dunedin – Guide For Backpackers

 Getting to the Otago Peninsula requires transport of some sort, so if you don’t have your own or you can book onto a wildlife tour, where some activity providers will pick you up straight from your hostel.
 Visit the Royal Albatross Centre where you can go see nesting albatross at Taiaroa Head and little blue penguins waddle onto shore as the sun goes down on Pilots Beach.
 Penguin Place is another penguin sanctuary on the peninsula, while Elm Wildlife Tours and The Monarch provide unique wildlife experiences.

 If you’re going it alone to see what you can discover, take some of the walking tracks on the peninsula and drive to the different bays.
-Allans Beach and Sandfly Bay is usually good for spotting yellow-eyed penguins and sea lions.
+Allans Beach and Sandfly Bay are usually good for spotting yellow-eyed penguins and sea lions.
 Go to Portobello Bay, Papanui Inlet and Hoopers Inlet to see water and wading birds.
 Grey duck, black swan, paradise shelduck, pied oystercatcher, pied stilt, grey teal, royal spoonbill… there’s heaps!
 And you’re likely to see pukeko wandering in the grass and tussock.
 Don’t get too close to any wildlife that you see on the Otago Peninsula as much of them are endangered.

 Take your own Architectural Tour around Dunedin